hdvinh361989/passwordmanager/README.md

 I want you see I can controll almost feature of Angular

 The project have 2 main components: autocomplete, page_password.
 I would like to construct like that.
 Because we can modularization all features.
-I help us manage easier and have reuse ability.
+It help us manage easier and have reuse ability.